Digital Impact Assessment: A Primer for Embracing Innovation and Digital Working

 Since entering lock down, businesses around the globe have had to adopt new digital working practices and/or increase the capacity of their existing digital and IT infrastructure to facilitate the continuation of their businesses (where possible).

 The Institute of Environmental Management and Assessment (IEMA) has launched a Digital Impact Assessment (IA) Primer providing an update to environmental professionals on the latest developments in undertaking impact assessments digitally.

 With this acceleration of digital working, the timing of the new Digital IA Primer, published on 25 March 2020 could not have been timed better for the Environmental sector.
 The Digital IA primer was developed by practising Impact Assessment professionals drawn from IEMA’s Impact Assessment Network.

-As members of the IEMA Digital Steering Group, Stantec’s Janet Langsford, Principle Environmental Planner and Gemma Stubbs, Senior GIS Consultant have been working collaboratively with industry professionals to develop the publication of the Digital IA Primer.
+As a member of the IEMA Digital Steering Group, Stantec’s Gemma Stubbs, Senior GIS Consultant have been working collaboratively with industry professionals to develop the publication of the Digital IA Primer.
 This has been a great opportunity to draw on Stantec’s capabilities in the Digital IA revolution as well as learning and networking with like-minded professionals from a variety of backgrounds.